Circadian Rhythm: How Sleep changes from baby to infant

-The way infants sleep changes profoundly as they grow, influenced by distinct neuro physiological processes.
-Sofar, how these mechanisms mature in infants has been unclear.
+How infants sleep changes profoundly as they grow, influenced by distinct neurophysiological processes.

-Recent research explores this by modeling infant sleep using a framework originally designed for adults.
-The study reveals how factors like the body’s drive to recover from sleep deprivation and the influence of light on internal clocks evolve in early life.
+This study revealed how factors like the body’s drive to recover from sleep deprivation and the influence of light on our internal clocks mature in early life.

-This field of science is so interesting and will also resonate with those who have not yet faced the challenge of long, sleepless nights with a baby who seems impervious to fatigue ...
+This field of science is so interesting and will resonate - even with readers who have not yet faced the challenge of long, sleepless nights with a baby who seems impervious to fatigue ...

 The study